-Answer: Active Destructive

-How do you know?
+Scenario 1 Questions (READ ALL ANSWERS IN ORANGE after they share.)
+1. What presentation of misbehavior is this?
+Answer: Active Destructive How do you know?
 Because the person delivers an action that hurts you.
 2. What sugar or knee-jerk behaviors (reacting) might you do if you got caught up in the mistaken goal?
 Answer: You may be tempted to retaliate and say something equally hurtful back.
 You may ignore it, but seethe.
-You may gossip about this person, distance yourself and/or make plans to get even.
+You may be tempted to retaliate and say something equally hurtful back. may gossip about this person, distance yourself and/or make plans to get even.
+3. What would redirecting (responding) look and sound like?
 Redirect Step 1: Think a new thought (that does not support this person's mistaken, fearful belief).
 Answer: This person must be in pain or feel ashamed and undeserving in some way.
+Redirect Step 2: Don't take the behavior personally.
 Answer: Self-explanatory - inner work.
 Self and social awareness.
-You can also open to information given, especially if it hurts.
+You can also open to information given, especial if it hurts.
 There may be a gift apart from the redirect opportunity with the other person.
 Redirect Step 3: Establish or re-establish a relationship (get kind and curious).
 Answer: "Hey, is everything ok between us?
 Are you mad at me?
-You matter to me, and I want to hear anything and everything you want to share with me."
+You matter to me, and I want to hear anything an everything you want to share with me."
+Redirect Step 4: Encourage this person to express pain.
 Answer: "Hey, are you ok?
 Is there anything bothering you?
 You seem stressed and less like yourself.
 Need to talk?"
+4. Note : How might this person up-the-ante when you redirect?
 Answer: "It might help if you were on time!"

-Answer: "You're really bothered by that.
+Redirecting this move might look/sound like: Answer: "You're really bothered by that.
 Is there more you'd like to say?
 I'm here to listen."